-The Lower East Side Young Artists of Color Fellowship is a group of early career BIPOC LES artists and residents, aged 18-25.
-The Fellowship includes weekly meetings, guest artists, work shares and culminates in a curated exhibition by the fellows.
+The Lower East Side Young Artists of Color Fellowship is a group of early career POC artists ages 18-25.
+The Fellowship includes weekly meetings, guest artists, work shares, $500 stipends for each fellow, and culminates in a curated exhibition by the fellows.

 The LES Young Artists of Color Fellowship is a program of Downtown Art, FABnyc, and Good Old Lower East Side (GOLES).